decentralized-identity/sidetree/docs/spec/resolution.md

         4. Use the [Hashing Process](#hashing-process) to generate a hash of the canonicalized [_Create Operation Suffix Data Object_](#create-suffix-data-object) and ensure it matches the [DID Unique Suffix](#did-unique-suffix), if the values do not match, abort resolution and return _Unresolvable_.
         5. Validate the resulting object in accordance with the [_Create Operation Suffix Data Object_](#create-suffix-data-object) schema.
 If the value is found to be a valid [_Create Operation Suffix Data Object_](#create-suffix-data-object).
 If the value fails validation, abort resolution and return _Unresolvable_.
         6. Validate the [_Create Operation Delta Object_](#create-delta-object) (which is present in a [_Chunk File Delta Entry_](#chunk-file-delta-entry) for published, anchored DIDs).
 If the value is found to be a valid [_Create Operation Delta Object_](#create-delta-object).
 If the value fails validation, abort resolution and return _Unresolvable_.
-        7. If all steps above are successful, internally flag the state of the DID as _Unpublished_ and continue to [Create operation processing](#create-operation-processing) as if the values decoded and validated in the steps above represent the only operation associated with the DID.
+        7. If all steps above are successful, flag the DID as _Unpublished_ and continue to [Create operation processing](#create-operation-processing) as if the values decoded and validated in the steps above represent the only operation associated with the DID.

 3. [Constructing the _Operation Hash Map_](#operation-hash-map-construction){id="operation-hash-map-construction"}: generate a [_Create Operation Pool_](#create-operation-pool){id="create-operation-pool"}, which will house references to any Create operations processed in the steps below, and begin iterating through the operations present in the DID's _Operation Storage_ area as follows:
       1. Type-specific operation evaluation: